microsoft/TaskWeaver/website/docs/llms/customized_llm_api.md

 ```
 Note:
 - We set stream response by default in `chat_completion`.
-- You need to use `self.config` to get the configuration of your LLM API in `YourLLMService` class.
+- You need to use `self.config` to get the configuration of your LLM API (e.g., api key/model name) in `YourLLMService` class.
 - The `get_embeddings` method is optional.
 - If you need to import other libraries for your LLM API, please import them in `__init__` function of `YourLLMService` class.
 You can refer to [QWen dashscope library import](https://github.com/microsoft/TaskWeaver/blob/main/taskweaver/llm/qwen.py) for an example.